 Easy On My Looks

-The first being that i know i look good in braids.
-Better than i look wearing weaves although friends and family argue that i look very beautiful with my natural hair (that is a discourse for another chronicles of Jennifer lol).
+The first being that I know I look good in braids.
+Better than I look wearing weaves although friends and family argue that I look very beautiful with my natural hair (that is a discourse for another chronicle of Jennifer lol).

 Saves My Time

 Now aside from the fact that I think I look good in braids is the fact that it doesn't have to be combed or brushed.
 That is a huge deal for me being a professional working lady.
 It saves my time darling!